Sautéed Broccoli and Tomato with coconut oil, freshly squeezed garlic, blistered grape tomatoes, sea salt and freshly cracked pepper.

 Instructions

-• Preheat large skillet on medium heat and swirl 1 tbsp coconut oil to coat.
+• Preheat large skillet on medium heat and swirl 1 tablespoon of coconut oil to coat.
 Add tomatoes with a pinch of salt; stir, cover and cook for 3-4 minutes.
 Shake the skillet to turn and make tomatoes blister, occasionally.
-Add 2 garlic cloves, stir and transfer to a bowl.
+Add 1 garlic clove, stir and transfer to a bowl.

-• Return skillet to the stove and melt remaining 2 tbsp coconut oil.
-Add broccoli and remaining 1/2 tsp salt; stir, cover and cook for 5 minutes, stirring once.
+• Return skillet to the stove and melt remaining 2 tablespoons of coconut oil.
+Add broccoli and remaining 1/2 teaspoon salt; stir, cover and cook for 5 minutes, stirring once.

-• Add remaining 3 garlic cloves and stir.
-Return blistered tomatoes to the skillet and give a gentle final stir.
+• Add remaining 2 garlic cloves and stir.
+Return blistered tomatoes to the skillet and give sauteed broccoli a gentle final stir.
 Serve warm.

 Notes

-Store: Refrigerate in a glass airtight container for up to 2 days.
+Store: Refrigerate in an airtight container for up to 2-3 days.

 Nutrition